ITR-U Updated Return India: Cost, Eligibility & Penalty Slabs (2025–26)

 | Net tax payable | Nil | In this illustration |

-This does not mean every senior citizen with ₹12.75 lakh income pays zero tax.
-It works only when the income fits the new regime conditions and the taxpayer gets the standard deduction.
+This does not mean every senior citizen with Rs 12.75 lakh income pays zero tax.
+It works only when the income fits the new regime conditions and the taxpayer qualifies for the standard deduction.
 Also, family pension is treated differently from regular pension, so that distinction should not be ignored.

 Section 80TTB is one of the most relevant tax benefits for retirees who rely on interest income.

-It allows eligible senior citizens to claim a deduction of up to ₹50,000 on interest earned from deposits such as bank deposits, post office deposits, and similar deposit accounts, subject to conditions.
-This is typically relevant under the old tax regime, because the new regime does not generally allow such deductions.
+It allows eligible senior citizens to claim a deduction of up to Rs 50,000 on interest earned from bank deposits, post office deposits, and cooperative bank deposits, subject to conditions.

 A related practical point is Form 15H.
 A resident senior citizen may submit Form 15H only if the final tax liability for the year is expected to be nil.
 It is not a blanket form for everyone above 60.